 Employees are free to participate in outside board, vocational, political or volunteer activities on their own time.
 Foresters time or property should not be used to conduct such activities.
-These activities should not interfere with our ability to meet our responsibilities to Foresters, or our members and customers or cause harm to Foresters reputation.
-We should avoid becoming involved with a volunteer association or participating in voluntary activities that could harm our own, or Foresters, reputation.
+These activities should not interfere with our ability to meet our responsibilities to Foresters, our members and customers or cause harm to our own, or Foresters, reputation.